Texas AG Paxton seeks to preserve ability to classify gender-affirming care as child abuse

 Meachum claimed Texas Gov. Greg Abbott's order is unconstitutional and went "beyond the scope of his duty."

-The American Civil Liberties Union (ACLU) and Lamda Legal sued Abbott and Paxton earlier this month, aiming to block DFPS from investigating parents who encourage their kids' transgender identities.
+The American Civil Liberties Union (ACLU) and Lambda Legal sued Abbott and Paxton earlier this month, aiming to block DFPS from investigating parents who encourage their kids' transgender identities.

 Earlier this month, Meachum blocked the state from investigating the parents of a transgender teenager over gender-confirmation treatments but stopped short of preventing the state from looking into other reports about children receiving similar care.